thephez/dash-docs/_includes/references.md

 [getblocks message]: /en/developer-reference#getblocks "A P2P protocol message used to request an inv message containing a range of block header hashes"
 [getdata message]: /en/developer-reference#getdata "A P2P protocol message used to request one or more transactions, blocks, or merkle blocks"
 [getheaders message]: /en/developer-reference#getheaders "A P2P protocol message used to request a range of block headers"
+[getsporks message]: /en/developer-reference#getsporks "A P2P network message used to request the status of sporks"
+[govobj message]: /en/developer-reference#govobj "A P2P network message used to send governance objects (proposals, etc.)"
+[govobjvote message]: /en/developer-reference#govobjvote "A P2P network message used to send governance object votes"
+[govsync message]: /en/developer-reference#govsync "A P2P network message used to synchronize governance objects"
 [headers message]: /en/developer-reference#headers "A P2P protocol message containing one or more block headers"
 [inv message]: /en/developer-reference#inv "A P2P protocol message used to send inventories of transactions and blocks known to the transmitting peer"
+[ix message]: /en/developer-reference#ix "A P2P protocol message which sends a single serialized transaction via InstantSend"
 [mempool message]: /en/developer-reference#mempool "A P2P protocol message used to request one or more inv messages with currently-unconfirmed transactions"
 [merkleblock message]: /en/developer-reference#merkleblock "A P2P protocol message used to request a filtered block useful for SPV proofs"
+[mnb message]: /en/developer-reference#mnb "A P2P protocol message used to describe the masternode entry and how to validate messages from it"
+[mnget message]: /en/developer-reference#mnget "A P2P protocol message that requests masternode payment sync"
+[mnp message]: /en/developer-reference#mnp "A P2P protocol message sent by masternodes every few minutes to ping the network with a message that propagates across the whole network"
+[mnv message]: /en/developer-reference#mnv "A P2P protocol message used by masternodes to verify other masternode's IP Addresses."
+[mnw message]: /en/developer-reference#mnw "A P2P protocol message used to pick the next winning masternode (payee)"
 [notfound message]: /en/developer-reference#notfound "A P2P protocol message sent to indicate that the requested data was not available"
 [ping message]: /en/developer-reference#ping "A P2P network message used to see if the remote host is still connected"
 [pong message]: /en/developer-reference#pong "A P2P network message used to reply to a P2P network ping message"
 [reject message]: /en/developer-reference#reject "A P2P network message used to indicate a previously-received message was rejected for some reason"
 [sendheaders message]: /en/developer-reference#sendheaders "A P2P network message used to request new blocks be announced through headers messages rather than inv messages"
+[spork message]: /en/developer-reference#spork "A P2P network message used to send the activation status of a spork"
+[ssc message]: /en/developer-reference#ssc "A P2P network message used to track the sync status of masternode objects ()"
 [tx message]: /en/developer-reference#tx "A P2P protocol message which sends a single serialized transaction"
+[txlvote message]: /en/developer-reference#txlvote "A P2P protocol message which masternodes send in response to an ix (transaction lock request) message if the transaction inputs can be locked."
 [verack message]: /en/developer-reference#verack "A P2P network message sent in reply to a version message to confirm a connection has been established"
 [version message]: /en/developer-reference#version "A P2P network message sent at the begining of a connection to allow protocol version negotiation"